Medical Marijuana in the Management of Autism

 “Risperdal & five other anti-psychotic drugs were responsible for 45 deaths between 2000 and 2004 according to USA Today’s review of FDA data.
 As you would expect, marijuana-related deaths totaled zero.”

-Although he was being treated by anti-inflammatory meds to ease his pain, they stopped being effective after a year’s time.
-This meant that the only other option for J was antipsychotic drugs such as Risperdal, which is typically prescribed to treat bipolar disorder, ADHD, autism, and other behavioral disorders.
+Although he was being treated with anti-inflammatory medications to ease his pain, they stopped being effective after a year’s time.
+This meant that the only other option for J was an antipsychotic medication such as Risperdal, which is typically prescribed to treat bipolar disorder, ADHD, autism, and other behavioral disorders.
 However, the drug has never been tested for long-term effects in children, and is known for its harmful side effects.
 Risperdal, alongside five other popular antipsychotic drugs, were responsible for 45 deaths between 2000 and 2004 according to USA Today’s review of FDA data.
 Neither Marie, nor J’s doctor supported the use of these dangerous antipsychotic drugs.

 “[Marijuana is a] wonderful, safe botanical that allows J to participate more fully in life without the dangers and sometimes permanent side effects of pharmaceutical drugs.” - Marie Myung-Ok Lee